Sunnyone1234/LIM_Text_Editor/README.md

 | insert/delte line | | | | adding or deleting the line descriptor so O(1) | | |

 ## Choice of language
 C and C++ will be used for this project.
 The text editor control will be written in C++ and provide a interface to main application, which is written in "pure win32" C, the [windows data type](https://docs.microsoft.com/en-us/windows/win32/winprog/windows-data-types) will be used.
 For C in windows "\r" means carriage return; "\n" means line feed.
+News for c++ standard [c++20](https://www.modernescpp.com/index.php/thebigfour).
 |||
 |---|---|
 |PAINTSTRUCT,	ULONG|BeginPaint, SelectObject|